michealengland/michealengland/README.md

 <details>
 <summary>Display Exif Data</summary>

-Display Exif Data is a WordPress plugin that enables content creates to display exif data on their images.
+Display Exif Data is a WordPress plugin that enables content creators to display exif data on images.
 Rather than provide another "custom block" for users to manage, this plugin attaches additional controls directly into the `core/image` block.
 This way users can decide at the block level which images they want to display exif data on.
 Optionally, site-admins can pick and choose which fields they want to allow and if the field choices can be overridden at the block level.
 Eventually, I plan to extend the functionality to more blocks such as the "Gallery" block.

 See [Display Exif Data Repo](https://github.com/michealengland/display-exif-data)